List of 40 Famous Forests in India to visit

 Chinnar Wildlife Sanctuary is Famous for Which Animal

-Chinnar Wildlife Sanctuary in India is home to the Great Grizzled Squirrel, among the rarest species on the earth.
+Chinnar Wildlife Sanctuary in India is home to the Great Grizzled Squirrel, among the rarest species on Earth.
 Its population is below 200.
-Other animals are Leopard, Deer, Indian Elephant, Gaur, Langur, Nilgiri tahr, Wild Cat, Mugger Crocodile, etc.
+Other animals are the Leopard, Deer, Indian Elephant, Gaur, Langur, Nilgiri tahr, Wild Cat, Mugger Crocodile, etc.

 Best Time to Visit Chinnar Wildlife Sanctuary